 6. Mention exactly what the issue is:

-Now that you have scheduled the appointment with your boss you have to ensure that you are building a very strong case in your favor.
+Now that you have scheduled the appointment with your boss you have to ensure that you are building a very strong case in your favour.

-However in the attempt of trying to make a strong case you must ensure that you are not telling any lies or uttering any falsehoods as whatever you are saying is going to be verified and if you do happen to tell any lies then chances are that your own image will be tarnished and you will also be labeled as a trouble maker.
+However, in the attempt of trying to make a strong case you must ensure that you are not telling any lies or uttering any falsehoods as whatever you are saying is going to be verified and if you do happen to tell any lies then chances are that your own image will be tarnished and you will also be labelled as a trouble maker.

 As long as you give a proper account of exactly what is troubling you, you need not worry at all.